linearza/linearza.github.io/_posts/2017-05-22-be-careful-where-you-point-that-blank-array.md

   staticImage: null
 ```

-After which I would simply run a function to setup another array based on this array, at which point I also pushed in a static image.
+After which I would simply run a function to setup another array based on this array, and at which point I also pushed in a static image.

 ```javascript
    _setupImages() {